Aleksei1985-lab/hr_bot/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache License](http://www.apache.org/licenses/)

 ---